-In addition, in February 2013 the Company issued to OphthaliX a formal letter, which has been amended periodically (most recently in August 2015), stating that the Company agrees to defer payments owing to it under the Services Agreement from January 31, 2013 for the performance of the clinical trials of CF101 in ophthalmic indications until the completion of fundraising by OphthaliX sufficient to cover such deferred payments.
+In addition, in February 2013, as last updated in August 2015, the Company issued to OphthaliX a formal letter stating that the Company agrees to defer payments owing to it under the Services Agreement from January 31, 2013 for the performance of the clinical trials of CF101 in ophthalmic indications until the completion of fundraising by OphthaliX sufficient to cover such deferred payments.
 Also, in August 2015, the Company issued a financial support letter pursuant to which it committed to cover any shortfall in the costs and expenses of operations of OphthaliX which are in excess of the OphthaliX's available cash to finance its operations, including cash generated from any future sale of Company shares held by OphthaliX.